abdulr15352/abdulr15352/README.md

 ## Objective

 I am eager to start my career in cybersecurity, with a particular interest in cloud security.
-My goal is to become a Cloud Security Engineer, applying my skills to protect cloud infrastructure and ensure secure deployments.
+My goal is to become a Cybersecurity Engineer, applying my skills to protect critical infrastructure and ensure secure environments.

 ## Skills